SYL-Sylvester/OH-DHS-Workshop/README.md

 * You have the FSH extension installed in VS Code.

 ### 1. Create a Basic Patient Profile
-In your fsh folder, create a new file named patient-profile.fsh.
+For example: Create a new file named patient-profile.fsh.

-// Open patient-profile.fsh and add FSH code: For example
+// Open patient-profile.fsh and add FSH code:

      `Profile: BasicPatientProfile
      Parent: Patient